-May is Asian American and Pacific Islander Heritage Month.
-It is a month to acknowledge the contributions of Asian Americans and Pacific Islanders to the United States and to celebrate their cultures.
+May is Asian American and Pacific Islander Heritage Month, a yearly celebration of the historical and cultural contributions of individuals and groups of Asian and Pacific Islander descent to the United States.

 Asian American and Pacific Islander - commonly shortened to “AAPI” - encompasses individuals from all of the Asian continent, the Pacific Islands of Melanesia, Micronesia, and Polynesia.

 The 2020 Census reported 20.6 million Americans identified as Asian, Native Hawaiian or Pacific Islander, making up 6.2% of the total population and continuing to grow.

 AAPI Heritage was initially celebrated during one week in May, containing the dates May 7 and May 10.
 Both days were significant in Asian American history: May 7, 1843 marked the immigration of the first Japanese person to the United States, and May 10, 1869 marked the anniversary of the completion of the transcontinental railroad that many Chinese immigrant workers contributed to building.